Forum d'Octodure: History

-In 2003, the municipality had to change the cooling system of the ice rink dating from 1955.
-Environmental standards no longer allow the use of as much ammonia.
-1,700,000 CHF are planned to renovate this system.
-Armand Debons, the architect for this project, proposed a glucole solution; the new system was operational in September 2004.
+In 2003, the municipality had to change the cooling system of the ice rink, which had been installed in 1955, since environmental standards no longer allowed the use of that much ammonia.
+1,700,000 CHF were planned to renovate this system.
+Armand Debons, the architect for this project, proposed a Glycol-based solution, and the new system was operational in September 2004.